 One of the biggest reasons I am still happily here at Scottish Government is that the Civil Service wants to change that culture of exclusion and, more importantly, encourages and enables me to help it do that.

 So back to that question I posed.
-According to NHS England data from a couple of years back there are roughly 1.2 million wheelchair users in the UK (and two thirds of those are regular users).
-That’s roughly 1 in 55 people at any given point using a wheelchair, and about one in 80 of the UK population using one most of the time.
+According to NHS England data from a couple of years back there are roughly 1.2 million wheelchair users in the UK (and a bit over two thirds of those are regular users).
+That’s roughly 1 in 55 people at any given point using a wheelchair, and about one in 75 of the UK population using one most of the time.
 Now I know I am being too simplistic in my use of that data, and I know that the visibly mobility disabled are but one part of the disability community.
 Still, as rough and ready metrics go it’s got some provocation value.
 And it reflects my own anecdotal experience as someone who lives some of the time in Munich where I see many, many, more people in wheelchairs out and about in daily life.

 So my first challenge for you is to spend some time really thinking about where all the wheelchair users are.
 Ask yourself – are the 1 in 55 in my office?
 My department?
 If they are – celebrate and share that.
 If they are not, ask yourself – why not?